ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

 If you were to try to access your application with HTTPS at this time `https://<my-custom-subdomain.com>/`, you will likely get a security warning from your web browser telling you the connection is not private.
 You would also get a 404 as the Ingress just configured would not know how to direct HTTPS traffic.

+In this section we will use {{site.data.keyword.secrets-manager_short}}.
+With {{site.data.keyword.secrets-manager_short}}, you can create, lease, and centrally manage secrets that are used in IBM Cloud services or your custom-built applications.
+Secrets are stored in a dedicated {{site.data.keyword.secrets-manager_short}} instance and you can use built in features to monitor for expiration, schedule or manually rotate your secrets.
+In this tutorial, we will use a Kubernetes Operator to retrieve the TLS certificate from {{site.data.keyword.secrets-manager_short}} and inject into a Kubernetes secret.

-You need to have an instance of the {{site.data.keyword.secrets-manager_short}} service, you can use an existing instance if you already have one or create a new one by following the steps outlined in [Creating a Secrets Manager service instance](https://{DomainName}/docs/secrets-manager?topic=secrets-manager-create-instance&interface=ui).
+You can use an existing instance if you already have one or create a new one by following the steps outlined in [Creating a {{site.data.keyword.secrets-manager_short}} service instance](https://{DomainName}/docs/secrets-manager?topic=secrets-manager-create-instance&interface=ui).
 If creating a new instance, you can enhance the security of your secrets at rest by integrating with the {{site.data.keyword.keymanagementserviceshort}} instance created earlier.

 Now, import your certificate into the {{site.data.keyword.secrets-manager_short}} instance.